minkhant1996/RAG_APP/README.md

 ```

 #### **3. Configure the Application**
-Create an `.env` file for application configuration.
+- Create an `.env` file for application configuration.
 Use `.env.example` as a reference to populate the required fields and values.
+- Config setting is in the folder `src/config/yml_files/main_config.yml`.
+You can change some setting freely.
+However, there are some setting that you will also have to implement the code if you changed.

 #### **4. Run the docker**
 - Modify the volume in docker-compose.dev.yml as your local path